-- The applicable Product has been over-fired, operated in atmospheres contaminated by chlorine, fluorine, or other damaging chemicals.
-Over-firing can be identified by, but not limited to, warped plates or tubes, deformation/warping of interior cast iron structure or components, rust colored cast iron, bubbling, cracking and discoloration of steel or enamel finishes. - The applicable Product is subjected to prolonged periods of dampness or condensation. - There is any damage to the applicable Product due to water or weather damage which is the result of, but not limited to, improper chimney or venting installation.
+- The appliance has been over-fired or operated in atmospheres contaminated by chlorine, fluorine, or other damaging chemicals.
+Over-firing can be identified by, but not limited to, warped plates or tubes, rust colored cast iron, bubbling, cracking and discoloration of steel or enamel finishes. - The appliance is subjected to prolonged periods of dampness or condensation. - There is any damage to the appliance or other components due to water or weather damage which is the result of, but not limited to, improper chimney or venting installation.

-LIMITATIONS OF REMEDIES AND LIABILITY:
+LIMITATIONS OF LIABILITY:

-• EXCEPT TO THE EXTENT PROVIDED BY LAW, HHT MAKES NO EXPRESS WARRANTIES OTHER THAN THE WARRANTY SPECIFIED HEREIN.
-The owner's exclusive remedy and HHT's sole obligation under this Warranty or in contract, tort or otherwise, shall be limited to, at HHT's sole option, replacement of the Component Part(s), repair of the Component Part(s), or refund of the original purchase price of the applicable Product(s).
-In no event will HHT be liable for any incidental or consequential damages caused by defects in the applicable Product.
-Some States do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
-This Warranty gives you specific legal rights and you may also have other rights which vary from State to State.
-THE DURATION OF ANY IMPLIED WARRANTY IS LIMITED TO DURATION OF THE EXPRESSED WARRANTY SPECIFIED ABOVE FOR THE APPLICABLE PRODUCT.
-Some States do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply to you.
+• The owner's exclusive remedy and HHT's sole obligation under this warranty, under any other warranty, express or implied, or in contract, tort or otherwise, shall be limited to replacement, repair, or refund, as specified above.
+In no event will HHT be liable for any incidental or consequential damages caused by defects in the appliance.
+Some states do not allow exclusions or limitation of incidental or consequential damages, so these limitations may not apply to you.
+This warranty gives you specific rights; you may also have other rights, which vary from state to state.
+EXCEPT TO THE EXTENT PROVIDED BY LAW, HHT MAKES NO EXPRESS WARRANTIES OTHER THAN THE WARRANTY SPECIFIED HEREIN.
+THE DURATION OF ANY IMPLIED WARRANTY IS LIMITED TO DURATION OF THE EXPRESSED WARRANTY SPECIFIED ABOVE.

-4021-645N 12/23 Page 2 of 2
+4021-645H 10/15 Page 2 of 2